bit-part/mt-plugin-SpecificCategory/README.md

 The ID of blog.

-When you use MTSpecificCategory tag in website context, you must set the blog_id modifier.
-If you use MTSpecificCategory tag without setting the blog_id modifier in blog context, it is automatically set a ID of blog of the current context.
+When you use MTSpecificCategory/MTSpecificFolder tag in website context, you must set the blog_id modifier.
+If you use MTSpecificCategory/MTSpecificFolder tag without setting the blog_id modifier in blog context, it is automatically set a ID of blog of the current context.

 ### label

-The name of cateogry.
+The name of category/folder.

-### basename
+### basename (Only Static Publishing)

-The basename of cateogry.
+The basename of category/folder.

 ---
 MT::Lover::[bit part](http://bit-part.net/)